 13. Know That There Are Three Types of Public Speeches in Public Speaking (Content Tip)

-In order to craft effective content, it is important to know that there are different types of speeches and presentations.
-Experts sometimes disagree on how many types there exactly are.
-For this list, three generic types would be discussed.
+In order to craft effective public speaking content, it is important to know that there are different types of speeches and presentations.
+Experts disagree on how many types there exactly are, but for this list of tips, three generic types would be discussed.